dagger/dagger/DEMO.md

 ## 3. Action Implementations

 1. The command above executed an action from the TODOApp package.
-1. Open up `examples/todoapp/index.ts` and `examples/todoapp/dagger.graphql`
+1. Open up `examples/todoapp/index.ts` and `examples/todoapp/dagger.graphql` and `examples/todoapp/operations.graphql`
 1. Show the action implementations, explain mapping of args in typescript to `dagger.graphql`.

 ### 3.1 Yarn Action